gabriel-ing/SimpliPyTEM/README.md

 matplotlib (*pip install matplotlib*) - Not needed unless you want to plot the images

 os (*pip install os_sys*) - handling operating system functions (create directory to save files in, list files in the directory etc)

+### Things to do :

+- Test with more files: including choosing color and different magnifications
+- Implement with Dm4 files
+- Use args-parser to change options without editing file